tariqhamid/FC-examples/GetRollover/readme.md

-With this program you can get rollover rates for all symbols in your account,
+With this program you can get rollover/swap rates for all symbols in your account,

 To run it, download all files in this folder: